Marriage

 A Healthy Marriage

+Prior to marriage each must ask, what does marriage mean to me.
+Each must define their own expectations.
+Of course expectations are destructive and toxic, but everyone has them anyway.
+Trust must be the core foundation of any relationship especially marriage.
+Each must realize they are not required to make the other happy, no one can make someone else be anything.
+Each has to be whole on their own accord which will overflow towards the other in the relationship.
+Each being happy and satiated on their own accord will make the other happy and a healthy relationship.
 Not every Marriage can work.
 It is not always the one or both in the Marriage who are to blame.
 The number one reason a marriage does not work, is because it never had a chance to begin with.
-There are only three core fundamentals which will allow a Marriage to last and be good.
+There are three core fundamentals which will allow a Marriage to last and be good.
 The first is, shared Core Values.
 The second is, respect for each other.
 The third is, a commitment to the Marriage.

 Values